dpurkays/dpurkays/README.md

 (She/Her)

-📚I am currently a student at SFU pursuing her second degree in Computing Sciences.
+📚I am currently a student at SFU pursuing my second degree in Computing Sciences.

 👩‍🎓 I graduated from the University of Calgary with Bachelor of Science in Psychology.